ApexRMS/landfireupdate/README.md

 ### <a name="Input_Example"></a>Importing New Data

-Below is a description of the steps that were taken to prepare the example data archive for the South Central Geo Area.
+Below is a description of the steps to prepare data for updating a Geo Area using the South Central Geo Area as an example.

 #### Setup